fortinet-solutions-cse/fortistacks/public-openstack/README.md

 Once you created an account on
 Go to https://citycontrolpanel.com/openstack#openstack_api_access line with user there a wheel on the right you can download rc file to get cli access
-Download your credentials in a CityCloud.rc type of file.
+Download your credentials in a openstack.rc type of file.
 (Name does not matter)

 Add the following to your .rc file:
 ```shell